zordius/lightncandy/README.md

 Partial Support
 ---------------

 LightnCandy supports partial when compile time.
 When compile(), LightnCandy will search template file in current directory by default.
 You can define more then 1 template directories with 'basedir' option.
-Default template file name is *.tmpl, you can change or add more template file extension with 'fileext' option.
+Default template file name is *.tmpl, you can change or add more template file extensions with 'fileext' option.

 for example:
 <pre>